Eddie Hughes (Australian politician)

-Edward Joseph Hughes is an Australian politician representing the South Australian House of Assembly seat of Giles for the South Australian Branch of the Australian Labor Party since the 2014 state election.
+Edward Joseph Hughes is an Australian politician representing the South Australian House of Assembly seat of Giles for the South Australian Labor Party since the 2014 state election.
 Hughes was previously a long-serving member of the Whyalla City Council.
 Hughes has expressed strong support for South Australia's development of its renewable energy potential as a Councillor and as a member of Parliament.